-The choice between PDF and PNG comes up constantly: exporting a logo, sharing a report, attaching a presentation.
-Choose wrong and you'll end up with a blurry image when you needed sharp text, a massive file when you needed something lightweight, or a format that can't be edited when you needed flexibility.
+The choice between PDF and PNG comes up constantly: exporting logo, sharing report, attaching a presentation.
+Choose wrong and you'll end up with a blurry image when you needed sharp text, a massive file when you needed something lightweight or format that can't be edited when you needed flexibility.

 The Core Difference